Guide to Sources for the Study of the 1971 Alaska Native Claims Settlement Act

 Volume 3: Resources For Teaching ANCSA at 50 by Michael Hawfield (PDF’s of items mentioned in this list of resources is available at the PDF Resources for Teaching ANCSA at 50 webpage in the Discover Alaska’s History section of the Alaska Historical Society website)

 This project was supported by a grant from the Rasmuson Foundation, and contributions from the following Native corporations: Doyon Limited, Sealaska, Bering Straits, Calista, and Koniag.
-Additional support was provided by the Atwood Foundation through a grant to the UAA Consortium Library.
+Additional support was provided by the Atwood Foundation through a grant to the UAA/APU Consortium Library.